zzz0906/LeetCode/2021_Jul/Readme.md

 we can just count the number of char in the string. and output following the order string and add the extra string.

 O(N); Easy.

+## Valid Triangle Number

+Given an integer array nums, return the number of triplets chosen from the array that can make triangles if we take them as side lengths of a triangle.

+for each numbre, we need to the number of numbers < current value and in the left of current value as k;

+also we can get the number of numbers whose values are larger than current value and are in the right of current value.
+We name this number as j;

+the answer is j*k for each value.

+1 <= nums.length <= 1000
+0 <= nums[i] <= 1000

+we know 0 <= nums[i] <= 1000; we can use two bucket to do above left and right things.

+First, we can from left to right, and put each value in a bucket while record a prefix sum.
+For example, 1,3,3,7,9

+bucket : 1: 1 prefix sum: 1: 1

+bucket : 1: 1 3: 1 prefix sum: 1: 1 3: 2 prefix sum

+for a number k; the answer will be the (left prefix sum - bucket itself )*(right prefix sum - bucket itself)

+the complexity is o(n)

+oh godd secnario!

+## 4Sum

+18\.
+I have done before.

+just use a n^3 is ok...?